-- Coverage for: - Sub-acute rehabilitation (SAR) services provided during an Inpatient Stay in a Skilled Nursing Facility for a patient who is medically stable. - Acute rehabilitation program in an Inpatient Rehabilitation Facility for patients with conditions such as stroke, trauma or brain Injury. - Facility charges, professional fees, medical supplies and equipment.
+- Sub-acute rehabilitation (SAR) services provided during an Inpatient Stay in a Skilled Nursing Facility for a patient who is medically stable. - Acute rehabilitation program in an Inpatient Rehabilitation Facility for patients with conditions such as stroke, trauma or brain Injury. - Facility charges, professional fees, medical supplies and equipment.

-- Benefits for facility services non-Hospital are limited to a combined 45 days per Policy Year.
+Benefits for facility services - non-Hospital are limited to a combined 45 days per Policy Year.

-- Must be ordered by a Physician.

 - The Plan does not cover:

 - Custodial Care.

 - Care for senility or developmental disability